orvi-tmp/learning-c-with-pebble/chapter5.md

 Now that you have used two loops, can you rewrite the code using only one loop?

-You can find an implementation of the two loop solution here, and an implementation of the single loop solution here.
+[You can find an implementation of the two loop solution here](https://cloudpebble.net/ide/import/github/programming-pebble-in-c/project-5-3-answer), with an implementation of the single loop solution in comments.